Mesa

 Our mission is to support leadership, expertise, funding, and education that bring together the diverse interests in our watershed to enhance, protect and conserve our priceless natural resources toward a vibrant, abundant future for our entire community.

-Winter is a season of opportunity – whether it’s restoring landscapes, preparing for conservation projects, or finding ways to enhance sustainable practices.
-At Mesa Conservation District, we’re inspired by the resilience and dedication of our local producers and land stewards.
+Spring is a time of action—whether it's launching new conservation projects, planting native species, or implementing innovative techniques for soil and water health.
+At Mesa Conservation District, we’re energized by the creativity, collaboration, and passion of our local land stewards.

 Mesa Conservation District, in partnership with the Colorado West Land Trust, is thrilled to announce that our project, Drought Resiliency on Western Colorado Conserved Lands, has been selected as part of the first round of funding to receive $4.6 million in funding through the Upper Basin Environmental Drought Mitigation Program, made possible by the Inflation Reduction Act and the System Conservation and Efficiency Program | Bureau of Reclamation.